 Keywords are words people type in when searching the internet.
 Google (or any other browser) ranks web pages based on their relevancy to different keywords.

-Before you do anything about your webinar, you need to look up keywords for your webinar topic.
-There are numerous free tools that can help you: Google Ads Keyword Planner, Moz, SE Ranking, SEMrush, SpyFu, and more!
+Before you do anything about your webinar, you must look up keywords for the webinar topic.
+Numerous free tools can help you: Google Ads Keyword Planner, Moz, SE Ranking, SEMrush, SpyFu, and more!

-3) You may discover related subtopics to cover during your webinar or in the future events.
+- You may discover related subtopics to cover during your webinar or in future events.

-Once you ensure that the topic is the right fit, you may start creating a list of relevant keywords.
+Once you ensure the topic is the right fit, you may create a list of relevant keywords.

 Take Time to Choose SEO Keywords

 Do not just take the top 10 keywords and roll with it.